Bicycle suspension: Pivot height

 With single pivot designs, it's easy to know how pedaling will influence the rear suspension by looking at the pivot location, and how it stands in relation to the chain line.
 The chain line corresponds to the part of the chain that is in tension.
 Its location depends on the size of the chainring that is being used, and on what gear is selected on the cassette.
 If the pivot is on this line or its continuation, the force that is being actuated on the chain has no influence on the suspension.
-If the pivot is below this line, pedaling will create anti-squat, which will stiffen and rise the suspension (by what degree depends obviously on the vertical distance between the pivot and the chain line).
-If the pivot is above this line, the pedaling force will cause the suspension to squat.
+If the pivot is above this line, pedaling will create anti-squat, which will stiffen and rise the suspension (by what degree depends obviously on the vertical distance between the pivot and the chain line).
+If the pivot is below this line, the pedaling force will cause the suspension to squat.
 This is a non-desirable trait, however a squatting design has the advantage of lessening pedal kickback.
 So in all suspension bikes, there is always a compromise between pedaling efficiency and pedal kickback.
 Heavier riders will suffer less from pedal kickback, so for them a suspension with more anti-squat won't be as compromised as it might be for lighter riders.